-As a consumer, you rightly expect the product you are consuming to be bona fide and brought to you by honest means.
-After all, you don’t want to play the part of a stooge to criminal activity.
+Consumers rightly expect the product they are consuming to be bona fide and brought to them by honest means.
+After all, consumers don’t want to play the part of a stooge to criminal activity.

-We can all take steps to contribute to the fight against illicit trade.
-Ensuring we buy products from reputable and trusted retailers helps.
-However, spare a thought for the work aimed at reducing and eliminating the societal harm caused by illicit cigarettes in the first place.
+We can take steps to contribute to the fight against illicit trade.
+Ensuring consumers buy products from reputable and trusted retailers is a start.

 At Philip Morris International, we invest considerable time, effort, and resources to maintain the integrity of our supply chain, working toward reducing and eliminating the societal harm caused by illicit cigarettes.

 Despite significant progress and success achieved through our work, and through collaboration with others, illicit trade in tobacco products remains a serious problem.
 Simply put, individuals and organized crime groups continue to have powerful incentives, will, and capabilities to buy cheap genuine cigarettes in low price countries and smuggle them into countries where cigarettes are sold at higher prices.

-To this end, we have in place internal policies to secure our supply chain and protect our brands.
+To this end, PMI has in place internal policies to secure its supply chain and protect its brands.
 We work in partnership with law enforcement agencies in countries worldwide, investing in the education and training of public officers in charge of monitoring this issue.